Fruit Leather Roll-ups Are Healthy & Fun To Make Preserving Apples Delicious!

 In preserving all the fresh apples my aunt shared with us, I decided to make fruit leather roll ups.
 It was easy! #TexasHomesteader

-Now remember your actual drying time will vary.
+But remember your actual drying time will vary.
 My time was based on my dehydrator, the temp I set it on, the humidity in our air, how thinly I spread the applesauce, etc.

 Whatever your conditions are – you want to dry it until it’s no longer tacky.
 And if applesauce sticks to a finger when you test it for dryness or it feels overly sticky, it’s not dry – give it a little more time.

-Cutting The Leather Into Roll-Ups
+Cutting The Apple Leather Into Roll-Ups

 The next morning I cut the fruit leather into strips and gave some to RancherMan to try.
 He said it was delicious.